 11. Travel by chairlift

 Zugliget Chairlift (Libegő) is a funny alternative way of transport in the Buda Hills.
 It goes between Zugliget and János Hill (János hegy), where Elizabeth Lookout Tower (Erzsébet-kilátó) is located, which is the highest point of Budapest.
+Read more about the panorama from Lookout Tower in my Top 5 Budapest viewpoints post.
 After checking out the panorama from the Lookout Tower, return to the city by chairlift, the view is better while going down.
 At the bottom, take bus 291 (to Nyugati Railway station) back to the city centre.
 Check out the tickets and timetable here.

 12. Street art